Fecal immunochemical test (FIT)

 You do not need to do anything to prepare for the test.

 Some people may be squeamish about collecting the sample.
-But you won't feel anything during the test.
+But you will not feel anything during the test.

-Blood in the stool is an early sign of colon cancer.
-This test is performed to detect blood in the stool that you can't see.
+Blood in the stool may be an early sign of colon cancer.
+This test is performed to detect blood in the stool that you cannot see.
 This type of screening can detect problems that can be treated before cancer develops or spreads.

 Talk with your doctor about when you should have colon screenings.